Causes, Effects and Solutions to Mining Pollution

 Thankfully, there are several viable solutions to mining pollution.
 Some of them are:

 The disposal of the chemicals miners use to separate the ore from the extracted materials should be appropriately taken care of.
-We should also ensure that no spillages could find their way to the atmosphere, land, or water bodies.
+We should also ensure that no spillages could sneak into the atmosphere, land, or water bodies.

 3. Afforestation

-Afforestation is another way to ensure that mining pollution reduces drastically.
+Afforestation is another way to ensure that mining pollution is reduced drastically.
 Trees and plants are natural protectors, and they’ll stand between our water bodies and mines to ensure that the spillages that occur don’t make it to water bodies.

 Afforestation is also excellent for replenishing our oxygen supply, and the more tree we have, the safer the air we take in becomes.